What services does Rbate offer organizations that provide purchasing help?

 You can also control how the bonuses you earn are paid.

-You can opt to not receive any bonus payments, which does not prevent you from receiving donations, deferred fees, credit points, listings in Rbate's purchasing help search engine, and feedback on the relative value of your work.
+You can opt to not receive any bonus payments, which does not prevent you from receiving Nods, deferred fees, credit points, listings in Rbate's purchasing help search engine, and feedback on the relative value of your work.
 Do this if for the present time you wish to continue to derive your income from fees, ads, or sales.

 Otherwise, you can choose to be paid either the full bonus on offer or the lowest bonus offered over all products in the same market (the combination of product category and product availability region), with a hard lower limit of the minimum permissible bonus that Rbate has set for each category of product.
 Choose the minimum bonus payment option if you feel that knowledge of the variations in bonuses between products, and payment of these different amounts following claims on different products, could distort, or give the impression of distorting, the work you do.